jvanasco/pyramid_formencode_classic/README.md

 * `FormStash.set_error()` the `raise_FieldInvalid` kwarg was removed. instead, use `FormStash.fatal_field()`
 * `FormStash.set_error()` the `raise_FormInvalid` kwarg was removed. instead, use `FormStash.fatal_form()`
+* import formatters from `pyramid_formencode_classic.formatters` not the main namespace